 Nixle is a community notification system that enables public service agencies to provide alerts and messages quickly and securely to users who subscribe to the system.
-Each user chooses how they want to receive information – by text and/or email.
+Each user chooses how they want to receive information – by email.
 Subscribers may select one or more areas by zip code and stay connected to important information.
 Subscribing to Nixle is free however text notifications are subject to standard message rates.

 Go to www.nixle.com to register to receive emails and text messages.
 Once registered you can set your preferences and select what type of information you want to receive and how.
 To sign up for text messages only, text your zip code to 888777.

 In the past CMPA has used Nixle texts and emails to send out all types of information, regardless of its importance and priority.
 Going forward, we plan on only sending out Nixle texts when we need to issue an Alert or Advisory.
 All other information will be sent out as an email under Community.
 This will help ensure that when a community member receives a future text from CMPA it will receive the attention it deserves.

 Emergency or critically important information where loss of life and/or property is potentially imminent.